-“We Don’t Talk About That” is such a courageous act of story telling and yet must be told for all the world to hear and believe the effects of war depicted daily on the news today.
-We sit safely engaged on a daily basis with the horrific pictures we are shown on television then read Giselle Roeder’s book and our emotions are rocked to the core of our beings; for this story leads us deep inside the world of people subjected to the real life impact of war.
+“We Don’t Talk About That” is such a courageous act of storytelling and yet must be told for all the world to hear and believe the effects of war depicted daily on the news today.
+We sit safely engaged on a daily basis with the horrific pictures we are shown on television than read Giselle Roeder’s book and our emotions are rocked to the core of our beings; for this story leads us deep inside the world of people subjected to the real-life impact of war.

 Giselle’s courage & candid telling of such shocking events must not be ignored.
 Anyone who reads her story will never be able to forget what innocent victims of war have to endure.

 This is a call to arms for an end to atrocities carried out in the name of freedom.
 What appears as a fight for national freedom is shown in this book as an opportunity for committing such atrocities against humankind that do not bear knowing about, let alone telling about as this amazing author, Giselle Roeder has done.